dariusztytko/transformer/README.md

     'random': lambda params, data: str(random.randint(int(params[0]), int(params[1]))),
 }
 ```
-The new transformation could look like this:
+A new transformation could look like this:
 ```python
 transformations = {
 [...]